jhonattanreales21/innovatec2_streamlit/README.md

 - **Multi-Language Support**: Add support for additional languages to improve accessibility.

 ## Acknowledgments
-This project was developed as part of the Master’s program in Artificial Intelligence and Analytics.
+This project was developed as part of the Master’s program in Applied Artificial Intelligence of ICESI university.
 Special thanks to our tutors and peers for their guidance and feedback.